 There should be no impediment of speech (e.g. stammering)

 There should be no enlarged glands, tubercular or due to other diseases in the neck or other parts of the body.
 Thyroid gland should be normal.

 6. Cardiovascular System

-There should be no sign of functional or valvular or other disease of the heart and blood vessels.
-Electrocardiogram should be within normal limits.
+There should be no sign of functional or valvular or other diseases of the heart and blood vessels.
+An electrocardiogram should be within normal limits.
 Systolic blood pressure should not exceed 150mm of Hg nor Diastolic above 90 mm of Hg.